New York Personal Injury Attorneys

 Distracted Driving Attorney in New York City

 Distracted drivers take thousands of lives every year.
 In 2016, the National Highway Traffic Safety Administration reported at least 3,450 deaths involving distracted driving throughout the U.S. Despite a duty to drive prudently and pay attention to the road, hundreds of drivers in New York City drive distracted every day.
-If a distracted driver injured you or killed a loved one, speak to an attorney at Sullivan Papain Block McGrath and Cannavo, P.C.
+If a distracted driver injured you or killed a loved one, speak to a New York City personal injury attorney at Sullivan Papain Block McGrath Coffinas & Cannavo, P.C.
 The at-fault driver could owe you compensation for damages.